 Are there set guidelines on when you are required to involve law enforcement, or is it a sliding scale of accident severity?
 This week, we’re discussing your car accident reporting obligations under Georgia law.

-When Are You Required to Report an Accident to Law Enforcement?
+When Are You Required to Report a Car Accident to Law Enforcement?

 Other factors that determine if you must or should report your accident to authorities include: